WisDOT Northwest Region construction update

 - Eastbound I-94 traffic is operating on temporary lanes built in 2022.

-- Eastbound ramp traffic at the I-94/US 10 interchange are using temporary ramps until the permanent ramps are completed in late August.
+- Eastbound ramp traffic at the I-94/US 10 interchange are using temporary ramps until the permanent ramps are completed.

 Washburn County